The Down Lo

 75+ Things You Had No Idea You Could Do in Texas

 If you’re looking for a destination that truly has something for everyone, one state that really surprised me was Texas.
 It’s bigger than many European countries, so diverse you could travel the world without leaving the state, and in case you forgot, it actually used to be its own country.
 From the bayous and the gulf to the panhandle plains, each city and region has its own culture, quirks, and roadside attractions worthy of a road trip.
-If you need some inspiration, here are over 75 things to do in the Lonestar State alone.
+If you need some inspiration, here are over 75 things to do in the Lonestar State to plan your perfect Texas getaway.

 Things to do in the Houston Area